What is an Apprenticeship?

 Find out more about the wide range of Courses we offer, from Health and Social Care to Retail and Management qualifications.

 Most of the training is delivered in the workplace, so you will learn the skills you need to do the job well.
-The rest of the training is delivered flexibly to suit you, either at our Training Centre based in Fareham, another agreed location or via e-learning.
+The rest of the training is delivered flexibly to suit you, most commonly in your workplace and through e-learning, or we can use our Training Centre based in Fareham or other agreed locations.
 The training is specifically tailored to ensure you develop the skills your employer wants.
 This gives apprentices a real advantage in the workplace and means they have better long term prospects and excellent progression opportunities, whether looking to study further or climb the ranks within the workplace.

 As an Apprentice

 Apprentices usually work for at least 30 paid hours a week and must work more than 16.

 You must be paid for time spent training or studying for a relevant qualification, where off-the-job training should amount to at least 20% of your working hours.

 You must be offered the same conditions as other employees working at similar grades or in similar roles.
 This includes:

 any benefits the employer offers, eg childcare voucher schemes